Snowmobile Regulations: City code provisions relating to vehicular traffic apply to the operation of snowmobiles upon streets and highways.

 · On any publicly-owned or publicly-controlled property or land, other than lawfully designated snowmobile trails, except as otherwise allowed in this subchapter;

-· So as to tow any person or thing except through use of a rigid towbar attached to the rear of the snowmobile or ATV;
+· So as to tow any person or thing except through use of a rigid towbar attached to the rear of the

 Mark Coleman 952-412-3724